Site icon Texas Travel Talk

 The National Museum of the Pacific War is located in downtown Fredericksburg and is recognized as a world-class cultural institution.
 It provides the nation’s most comprehensive account of WWll in its Asian Pacific Theater and remains true to its promise to Admiral Nimitz to honor all who served and supported the war efforts.
 Be sure to carve out a few hours to visit this piece of history, and you’ll want to explore the whole thing.

-• South Padre Island
+2. South Padre Island

-Where To Eat
+Where To Eat in South Padre Island

 We’ve eaten at a few restaurants on the island, and our favorite is Black Beards.
-It may not be the fanciest or the best, but the experience is definitely worth eating dinner here.
+It may not be the fanciest or the best, but the experience is worth eating dinner here.
 Another great place to grab a bite is Sea Ranch.
 It’s located on the water with a great view.
 The menu is a little pricier, but the food is worth it.
 The Sea Ranch is family-friendly, and it has indoor and outdoor seating.

-What To Do
+What To Do in South Padre Island

 Visiting the beach on South Padre Island is always the first thing we want to do when we get there.
-Going here is definitely one of the top getaways from San Antonio.
-You can check out Sea Turtle Inc., an organization dedicated to the rescue and rehabilitating of Sea Turtles.
+Going here is one of the top getaways from San Antonio.
+You can check out Sea Turtle Inc., an organization dedicated to the rescue and rehabilitation Sea Turtles.
 This was my son’s favorite place to go when he was younger.

-Grabbing a cocktail with a beach view is one of my favorite things to do after driving over the bridge to get to the island.
+Grabbing a cocktail with a beach view is one of my favorite things after driving over the bridge to get to the island.
 Laguna Bob’s is my favorite cocktail stop.
 They have live music, an ocean view, and amazing cocktails.
 From fishing to shopping to tours and excursions, there is something for everyone on South Padre Island.

 How To Get There